VrushankBardolia/cafe-website-php/README.md

 # Cafe Website
-This is a cafe website  project, which is part of a PHP Journal
+This is a cafe website project, which is part of a PHP Journal of TY BCA Sem-5

 ### Functionalities:
 - User can reserve a table